masoud-akhgar/API-base-Query-Management/README.md

 .mode csv
 .import vgsales.csv app_vgsales

-# Docker, yml and json files are paste in the main folder to be accesible
+# Docker, yml and json files are pasted in the main folder to be accesible